6 Traditional Vietnamese Cultural Values to Know About

 vietnamese lady | © Hưng Nguyễn Việt/unsplash

-From family to society, from ancestor worship to the Hung King ceremony, and from the dressing ways to unique festivals have contributed to making Vietnam become a country containing multi-colorful values of traditional culture.
+From family to society, from ancestor worship to the Hung King ceremony, and from the dressing ways to unique festivals have contributed to making Vietnam a country containing multi-colorful values of traditional culture.

 In this article, Vietnamdrive would like to give you an overview of the top Vietnamese cultural values.

-Now let’s explore together!
+Now, let’s explore together!

 1. Traditional cultural values remain in Vietnamese families

 Vietnamese people always put the family at the center of most thoughts and work in daily life.
-They think that the family is the core of society and the foundation of cultural preservation.
+They think that family is the core of society and the foundation of cultural preservation.
 The family contributes to the development and civilization of the whole country.

 Vietnamese family